FREE ITEM

 [PL 3]

-The AK-26 was designed by the Kalashnikov Concern in the year 2026 as a bid to incorporate caseless ammunition in the Russian Federation's armed forces, instead of the classic 5.45x39mm it uses the new 7x41mm caseless that offered some more enhanced ballistics and post penetration damage to its target, however many officers and soldiers found the rifle to be an oddity in terms of design philosophy, unlike other AKs its fed by a top magazine much like the P90 series rather than the banana magazines.
-During the 2030s the rifle would be mass produced and exported far and wide to Russia's allies however the trades slowed down as the state collapsed and people fought for control of its vast industrial areas.
+The AK-26 was designed by the Kalashnikov Concern in 2026 as a bid to incorporate caseless ammunition in the Russian Federation's armed forces.
+Instead of the classic 5.45x39mm, it uses the newly minted 7x41mm caseless cartridge, which offers enhanced ballistics and post-penetration damage to its target.
+However, many officers and soldiers found the rifle to be an outlier in terms of design.
+Unlike other AKs, it utilizes a top-fed magazine as opposed to the iconic banana magazines.
+During the 2030s, the rifle would be mass-produced and exported extensively to Russia's allies, but trade slowed down as the Russian Federation collapsed and warbands fought for control of its vast industrial areas.

-A limited number of AK-26s managed to make its way into the USA pre-flash, through both legal and illegal means, but the post-flash era trade between Eastern Russian clans/nation states and their North American counterparts such as Free Alaska meant that reasonable numbers of these firearms would trickle down to the Great Lakes region, and some ended up being picked by USRF servicemen.
-Due to the ammunition being very specific and rather exotic, local ammo manufacturers and factions attempted to replicate the Russian caseless ammunition, resulting in rounds that are less accurate than their original pre-flash version.
+A limited number of AK-26s managed to make their way into the USA pre-flash through both legal and illegal means, but thanks to the post-flash era trade between Eastern Russian nation states and their North American counterparts, like Free Alaska, a reasonable number of these firearms would trickle down to the Great Lakes region.
+Of course, the exotic ammunition meant that local ammo manufacturers and factions had to resort to lower-quality replicas of the original caseless ammo, resulting in cartridges that are less accurate than their original pre-flash version.

 CHRISTMAS 2024: LARGE BOX ALPHA [UNATTAINABLE]